 3. Attract and retain a younger audience, Generation Z

-To mitigate the risk of losing these up-growing customers, Zions Bank has created the Pays for A’s program to reward students who have been particularly diligent in their studies and support education.
-The system is also aimed at student engagement and motivation in using more financial services in the future.
+To mitigate the risk of losing these up-growing customers, Zions Bank has created the Pays for A's program to reward students who have been particularly diligent in their studies and support education.

 4. Incorporate a banking CRM system